DDXPlus: A New Dataset For Automatic Medical Diagnosis: Proposed dataset

 \textbf{Socio-Demographic Statistics}: The statistics regarding the socio-demographic data of the synthesized patients are shown in Figure~\ref{fig:demoGlobalStats}.
 As expected, these statistics are compliant with the 2015 US Cesus data of the state of New-York which was used as reference during the generation process.

-\textbf{Differential Diagnosis Statistics}: The histogram of the length of the differential diagnosis characterizing the generated patients is depicted in Figure~\ref{fig:gloDLHist}.
-Figure~\ref{fig:gloFDLHist} (resp.
-Figure~\ref{fig:gloF5DLHist}) illustrates the same histogram when the pathology with a probability mass less than or equals to 0.01 (resp.
+\textbf{Differential Diagnosis Statistics}: The histogram of the length of the differential diagnosis characterizing the generated patients is depicted in Figure~\ref{fig:DiffLenGlobalStats} (blue curve).
+Orange (resp. green) curve illustrates the same histogram when the pathology with a probability mass less than or equals to 0.01 (resp.
 0.05) are filtered out from the differential diagnoses.
 As observed, the generated differential diagnosis can have a number of pathologies ranging from 1 to more than 10.

 It is also interesting to have an insight of the the rank of the simulated patient pathology within the generated differential diagnosis.
 Figure~\ref{fig:DiffRankGlobalStats} particularly addresses this point.
 As it can be noticed, the simulated pathology is ranked first for more than 70\% of patients.
 This finally validates the quality of the generated data.